ngty/tyenglog/pages/resume.md

 ## Career Objectives

-0. continue the technical path & be a better engineer (& hacker)
+0. continue the technical path & be a better software craftsman
 0. predictable working hours to achieve a better balance of life

 ## Employment History